-- The net deemed tangible income return (the qualified business asset investment (QBAI) exemption), would be eliminated, so that a U.S. shareholder's entire net controlled foreign corporation (CFC) tested income would be subject to U.S. tax. - The Section 250 deduction would be reduced to 25%, generally increasing the U.S. effective rate on GILTI inclusions to 21% (assuming the U.S. corporate rate is changed to 28%). - The global averaging method for computing the GILTI inclusion would be replaced with a jurisdiction-by-jurisdiction method.
+- ► The net deemed tangible income return (the qualified business asset investment (QBAI) exemption), would be eliminated, so that a U.S. shareholder's entire net controlled foreign corporation (CFC) tested income would be subject to U.S. tax. - ▶ The Section 250 deduction would be reduced to 25%, generally increasing the U.S. effective rate on GILTI inclusions to 21% (assuming the U.S. corporate rate is changed to 28%). - ▶ The global averaging method for computing the GILTI inclusion would be replaced with a jurisdiction-by-jurisdiction method.
 (A similar jurisdiction-by-jurisdiction method would apply to foreign branch income.)
-Under this method, a separate foreign tax credit (FTC) limitation would be computed for each jurisdiction, thus preventing the crediting of foreign income taxes paid to high-tax jurisdictions from reducing U.S. residual tax on income earned in lower-tax jurisdictions. - The FTC reduction would be cut from 20% to 5%. - Net operating losses (NOLs) would be allowed to be carried forward within a single jurisdiction. - Excess FTCs would be allowed to be carried forward for 10 years within a single jurisdiction. - The high-tax exception for subpart F income and the cross reference to that provision in the GILTI regulations would be repealed. - A domestic corporation that is a member of a foreign-parented group would account for any foreign taxes paid by the foreign parent under an income inclusion rule with respect to CFC income that would otherwise be part of the domestic corporation's GILTI inclusion.
+Under this method, a separate foreign tax credit (FTC) limitation would be computed for each jurisdiction, thus preventing the crediting of foreign income taxes paid to high-tax jurisdictions from reducing U.S. residual tax on income earned in lower-tax jurisdictions. - ► The FTC rules would be amended to apply on a jurisdictional basis for the branch category of income, similar to the GILTI provisions. - ► The FTC reduction for GILTI inclusions would be cut from 20% to 5%. - ► For GILTI purposes, net operating losses (NOLs) would be allowed to be carried forward on a jurisdictional basis. - ► For GILTI purposes, excess FTCs would be allowed to be carried forward for 10 years on a jurisdictional basis. - ➤ The high-tax exception for subpart F income and the cross reference to that provision in the GILTI regulations would be repealed. - A domestic corporation that is a member of a foreignparented group would account for any foreign taxes paid by the foreign parent under an income inclusion rule with respect to CFC income that would otherwise be part of the domestic corporation's GILTI inclusion.
 This would be done in a manner consistent with the Pillar Two model rules on global minimum taxation and would apply on a jurisdiction-by-jurisdiction basis.

-The reduction in the Section 250 deduction to 25% would be effective for taxable years beginning after December 31, 2022.
-The other changes impacting GILTI (and foreign branch income) would be effective for taxable years beginning after December 31, 2023.
+The reduction in the Section 250 deduction to 25% would be effective for taxable years beginning after December 31, 2023.
+The other changes impacting GILTI (and foreign branch income) would be effective for taxable years beginning after December 31, 2024.